Family Friendly Itinerary in Japan for 10 Days

 Photo by Kentagon

-After Hozugawa-kudari, you will finish the tour near Togetsu bridge and it means you are in Arashiyama area again!
-Togetsu bridge is surrounded by fantastic natural beauty.
+After Hozugawa-kudari, you will finish the tour near Togetsu Bridge, which means you are in the Arashiyama area again!
+Togetsu Bridge is surrounded by fantastic natural beauty.

-Especially in autumn, the surrounded mountains change their colours and the landscape is incredibly beautiful!
-In the area around Togetsu bridge, there are many restaurants.
+Especially in autumn, the surrounding mountains change their colors and the landscape is incredibly beautiful.
+In the area around Togetsu Bridge, there are many restaurants.
 It is also good to have some late lunch around there.

 Arashiyama Monkey Park

-Walk across Togetsu bridge to find the entrance of Monkey Park (fun fact: this is Tom Cruise’s most favourite place in Japan!).
-The Monkey Park is a peaceful place where you can enjoy meeting some monkeys and enjoy the view from the top of the mountain.
+Walk across Togetsu Bridge to find the entrance of Monkey Park (fun fact: this is Tom Cruise’s favorite place in Japan!).
+Monkey Park is a peaceful place where you can enjoy meeting some monkeys and the scenic view from the top of the mountain.

 Suggestion 2: Exploring the central part of Kyoto